- Asthma Center

 - A letter from your PCP or transplant physician that states that your child is physically able to attend camp.

-Campers and staff will depart from the Holiday Inn on Friday June 14 at around 11:30 a.m.
+Campers and staff will depart from the Wyndham on Friday, August 8 at around 11:30 a.m.
 It is a 2-hour bus ride to the camp site.
 Camper activities will begin immediately upon arriving at camp.

-Campers will depart camp by bus on Monday, June 17 following lunch at approximately 1 p.m. and will arrive at the Holiday Inn around 3 p.m.
+Campers will depart camp by bus on Monday, August 11 following lunch at approximately 1 p.m. and will arrive at the Wyndham around 3 p.m.
 Weather permitting, families should wait outside Holiday Inn on Lytton Avenue for the children to return.

 There is no complementary parking available on Monday.
-You can park on site at the Holiday Inn or at available spaces on the street.
+You can park on site at the Wyndham or at available spaces on the street.

 Please be prompt in picking up your child on Monday.
 Counselors will wait with their campers until a parent arrives.
 There will be staff available to assist you in finding your child’s luggage.
 Please check the name on each bag and be sure you have picked up all your child’s bags.
 We are not responsible for lost items.